jake-knerr/js-style-guide/README.md

 #### Prefer to declare and initialize variables where they are needed.
 For variables intended for use in a nested block, prefer to declare them above and as close as possible to the nested block where they are used.

 > Why?
-Now that `let` and `const` are not hoisted, always declaring variables at the top of the enclosing block is no longer needed.
+Since `let` and `const` are not hoisted, always declaring variables at the top of the enclosing block is no longer needed.
 Declaring variables where they are needed minimizes their scope, reduces variable span, and reduces variable live time.

 > However, if in one's discretion, burying a variable declaration and initialization deep within complex code is unclear, then trust your judgment and move the declaration and initialization closer to the top of the enclosing scope.